When you’re involved in a large transaction, either as a buyer, or seller, it can be a risky deal.

 Example of the Escrow Process

-You don’t want to just send $5,000 to some strange company and hope what you buy is authentic, so you use a third-party escrow service.
+You don’t want to send $5,000 to a strange company hoping what you get is authentic, you use a third-party escrow service.

 You have an agreement with the seller that you want the artwork authenticated by a local appraiser before payment is released.